One Day in Medellin Itinerary – What to do in Medellin, Colombia

 ONE DAY IN MEDELLIN ITINERARY

-Botanical gardens at Medellin are located at the Universidad Metro station.
+The botanical gardens in Medellin are located at the Universidad Metro station.
 The Medellin metro has an interesting story.
-The city became building it in the 80s when Medellin was the most dangerous city in the world, at the same time, there was a massive volcano explosion in Colombia killing over 10 000 people.
-The locals see the Metro as something good that overcame all the bad in the city at the time and they treat is as almost a holy site.
+The city was building it in the 80s when Medellin was the most dangerous city in the world.
+At the same time, there was a massive volcano explosion in Colombia killing over 10 000 people.
+The locals see the Metro as something good that overcame all the bad in the city at the time and they treat it as almost a holy site.
 You will find one of the cleanest spaces right in the metro, and it’s worth seeing!

 Medellin Metro